How do I apply?

 When will I be notified of my acceptance into the fellowship program?

-If you are admitted into the traditional program, but not offered a fellowship, you will be considered for a merit scholarship to help with your graduate studies.
+If you are admitted into the traditional program, but not offered a fellowship, you will be considered for a Dean scholarship to help with your graduate studies.

 How many hours per week of service-related experience is expected for the fellowship?

-Fellows are expected to perform 15-20 hours (depending on fellowship placement site) per week throughout the school year (September-May).
-The exact daily schedule will be determined between the fellow and the site supervisor but will follow the academic calendar.
+Fellows are expected to perform 15 hours (depending on fellowship placement site) per week.
+The exact daily schedule will be determined between the fellow and the site supervisor.

 What type of placements or experiences are available as part of the fellowship?